Associate Program Director

 We require the following documents to be available for download through Electronic Residency Application Service (ERAS) for a complete application to be reviewed:

 Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential and personal character.
-The program accepts six fellows per year.
+The program accepts eight fellows per year.

 We interview approximately 50-60 candidates for the cardiovascular disease program each year.
 Although we receive applications from many well-qualified candidates, it is not possible to interview all who apply.
 Every effort is made to notify applicants of their interview status in a timely manner in order to all sufficient time for making travel arrangements.